Biography of Dr. James R. Ramsey

 - Community partnerships

 Ramsey also has created a university culture focused on research and innovation that seeks to improve the quality of life for people in Kentucky and beyond.
 The approach already has led to major milestones in healthcare, business and the environment.
-In 2012, UofL’s research funding is more than double what it was a decade ago and the university has become one of America’s fastest growing research universities in National Institutes of Health funding.
+UofL’s research funding is more than double what it was a decade ago and faculty members have received international acclaim for their research work in regenerative medicine and spinal cord injuries.

 Ramsey also has set the tone for encouraging diversity on campus.
-UofL has reached or made substantial progress on all eight of its goals set in the Kentucky Plan for Equal Opportunities and the Belknap Campus has changed from a “commuter school” to a residential campus.
+UofL has reached or made substantial progress on all eight of its goals set in the Kentucky Plan for Equal Opportunities.
+The university’s programming and support for military veterans and LGBT students has received national recognition while the Belknap Campus has changed from a “commuter school” to a residential campus.
 More than 5,000 UofL students live on campus or in university-affiliated housing compared with 2,300 when Ramsey became president.

-Under Ramsey’s direction, UofL is enjoying record-breaking fundraising efforts, raising more than $140 million per year to help offset a continuing series of state budget cuts.
+Under Ramsey’s direction, UofL is enjoying record-breaking fundraising efforts, raising more than $162 million in 2013 to help offset a continuing series of state budget cuts.
 The campus is currently in the midst of an aggressive one billion dollar fundraising campaign called “Charting Our Course: A Campaign for Kentucky’s Premier Metropolitan Research University.”

 A strong commitment to serving the community and state is nothing new for Ramsey.
 Before assuming UofL’s top post, he served as senior policy adviser and state budget director for Kentucky and senior professor of economics and public policy at UofL.
 He has served as vice chancellor for finance and administration at both the University of North Carolina at Chapel Hill and Western Kentucky University.
 He has been associate dean, assistant dean and director of public administration in the College of Business Administration at Loyola University and research associate for the University of Kentucky’s Center for Public Affairs.